 So what do machine learning and deep learning mean for customer service?

-Many of today’s AI applications in customer service still utilize machine learning algorithms, primarily to drive self-service, increase agent productivity, and make customer service workflows more reliable.
+Many of today’s AI applications in customer service utilize machine learning algorithms, primarily to drive self-service, increase agent productivity, and make workflows more reliable.
 The data fed into those algorithms comes from a constant flux of incoming customer queries, which in turn leads to quick and accurate predictions.
-With AI in business proliferating at an increased rate, industry leaders are speculating that the most practical applications of business-related artificial intelligence will be AI for customer service
+Artificial intelligence is an exciting prospect for many business, and industry leaders speculate that the most practical applications of business-related AI will be for customer service.